telerik/reporting-docs/knowledge-base/custom-rendering-extension.md

             { // Our custom rendering extension format (XML) does not have pages, so we do not need to count pages. return true;
             }

+	    // The purpose of this method call is to evaluate the Expressions on the page sections of the only page that we have evalHeaderFooterCallback(1, 1, report);

             var stream = createStreamCallback("report/CustomExtensionName", "xml", Encoding.UTF8, "application/xml");